 Q. How is Active Parenting: First Five Years (FFY) a research-based parenting curriculum?

-A. Even though FFY is a new program and the national field testing is still underway, there are a number of ways that FFY currently qualifies as a research-based program:
+A. Though the new research for FFY is still in the process of being accepted for publication by a peer-reviewed journal, there are a number of ways that FFY currently qualifies as a research-based program: